-In addition to the eligibility requirements described in Sections II, III, and IV, all youth, adult, and dislocated worker program participants must be:
+In addition to the eligibility requirements described in Sections III, IV, and V, all adult, dislocated worker, and youth program participants must be:

-- citizens or nationals of the United States; or - lawfully admitted permanent resident non-citizen, refugees, asylees, parolees, or other immigrants authorized to work in the United States by the Secretary of Homeland Security, or the Secretary's designee.
+• citizens or nationals of the United States; or

+lawfully admitted permanent resident non-citizens, refugees, asylees, parolees, or other immigrants authorized to work in the United States by the Secretary of Homeland Security, or the Secretary's designee.

-Further, the local board must ensure that all individuals who are male and age 18 or older who are participating youth, adult, and dislocated worker program activities have complied with the requirements of the Military Selective Service Act.
+Further, the local board must ensure that all individuals who are age 18 or older and subject to the registration requirements of the Military Selective Service Act have complied with those requirements.